anthualib/anthualib.github.io/2025-2-15-Insomnia (Draft).md

+In retrospect, I know now the mechanics of insomnia.
+A concept known as hyperarousal keeps the nervous system in a heightened state of alertness, making it difficult for the mind to transition into a state of sleep.
+The reasons behind hyperarousal can vary: pain from an illness or injury can decrease sleep quality by maintain a sense of "bodily awareness", or stress and anxiety can elicit a feeling of hypervigilence around a potential threat.
+That is all to say: this is a natural and normal process that kept our ancestors alert to handle threats.
+But problematic in the modern era when you're trying to get rest before a presentation or important job interview.
+Regardless, it is something normal.

 Self-isolating is something I am familiar with for better or for worst.
 As a Buddhist, I often think of the concept of śūnyatā.
 When reading about it I imageine myself in a saltwater ocean with a goldfish.
 But for any concept, to understand something and *experience* something are entirely different experuences

 Fatal familial insomnia